 Use residence hall, not dormitory or dorm, when referencing one of VCU’s residence halls.

 VCUarts Qatar hosts the biennial design conference Tasmeem Doha, or simply Tasmeem for short, which presents contemporary topics on art and design and brings international designers, artists, academics and industry professionals in for a week of innovation and dialogue.

 Not “Student Commons.”

 VCUarts in Qatar is also acceptable.
 Do not use “VCUQ,” “sister campus” or “sister school.”
 VCUarts Qatar is a branch campus of Virginia Commonwealth University School of the Arts in Richmond, Virginia.
-It is located in Doha, Qatar’s Education City.
-It was established in 1998 through a partnership with Qatar Foundation and offers the following degrees:
+It is located in Education City, Doha, Qatar.
+It was established in 1998 through a partnership with Qatar Foundation.

 The university’s official name is Virginia Commonwealth University.
 On second reference and in headlines, VCU is preferred.

 For websites, spell out Virginia Commonwealth University on the first reference for each index (or section) page.
 Virginia Commonwealth University does not require a callout (VCU) following the first reference to be abbreviated in subsequent references.